lennox55555/lennox55555/README.md

 - 🧑‍🎨 Bachelor's of Science Minor - Creative Technology and Design @ University Colorado Boulder. 🦬
 - 📚 Bachelor's of Science Major- Information Science @ University Colorado Boulder. 🦬

-## Why I Find Passion in Web Development and Data Analytics ❤️👾
+## Why I Find Passion in Web Development and Machine Learning ❤️👾

   - My fervor for coding is driven by the profound concept that a single individual can architect a diverse range of applications armed with just a few programming languages, frameworks, and libraries.
   - My enthusiasm for data analytics stems from the compelling notion of employing computational analysis to extract meaningful insights from data.